-- the success of competitive products or technologies; - · results of clinical trials of our product candidates or those of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- · the success of competitive products or technologies; - · results of clinical trials of our product candidates or those of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel;

+· variations in our financial results or those of companies that are perceived to be similar to us;

+- changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors and issuance of new or changed securities analysts' reports or recommendations; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.

-Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be your sole source of gain.
+Because we do not anticipate paying any cash dividends on our common stock in the foreseeable future, capital appreciation, if any, will be the sole source of gain for holders of our common stock.

 We have never declared or paid cash dividends on our common stock.
 We currently intend to retain all of our future earnings, if any, to finance the growth and development of our business.
 In addition, the terms of existing or any future debt agreements may preclude us from paying dividends.
-As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
+As a result, capital appreciation, if any, of our common stock will be the sole source of gain for holders of our common stock for the foreseeable future.